davesteele/comitup/doc/comitup-conf.5.md

     will be replaced with a persistent, random number.
 Similarly, the string &lt;hostname&gt; is replaced with the computer's hostname.

+    For the Avahi Service Discovery publication to work correctly, the name should be ASCII, with no special characters or white space.

   * _ap\_password_:
     If this parameter is defined in the configuration file, then the comitup hotspot will require that any connection to the hotspot be authenticated, using this password.